zeyaddeeb/blog-source/content/posts/bvps.md

 Lately, I've revisited Boundary Value Problems (BVP) and their relationship to Fourier Series.
 I'll attempt to simplify the topic a bit, but I can never do it justice.

-A quick refresher on Fourier Series, the core idea is to take a periodic signal $$u(t)$$ and describes it as a sum of sine and cosine waves.(If you asked, why? the answer because it's easier to solve that way)
+A quick refresher on Fourier Series, the core idea is to take a periodic signal $$u(t)$$ and describes it as a sum of sine and cosine waves.

 A classical example, imagine you have the square wave function, the produces a signal like in the plot below: